phplego/kotlinlang.ru/idioms.md

 }
 ```

 This can be effectively combined with other idioms, leading to shorter code.
-E.g. with the *when*{: .keyword }-expression:
+E.g. with the **when**<!--keyword-->-expression:

 ``` kotlin
 fun transform(color: String): Int = when (color) {